-The core courses zero in on Italian language and culture, while the supporting courses broaden your perspective, offering choices in various disciplines such as film, art and history.
-The rediscovery of Roman civilization was one of the most important aspects of the Renaissance, which began in and Italy spread to the rest of Europe.
-By studying classical Italian culture, you’ll understand key historical periods in the formation of Italian civilization and get a better perspective on our modern culture as well.
+Gain an in-depth appreciation of Italian language, culture, and civilization.
+The rediscovery of Roman civilization was one of the most important aspects of the Renaissance, which began in Italy and spread to the rest of Europe.
+By studying classical Italian culture, you acquire an understanding of key historical periods in the formation of Italian civilization and get a better perspective on our modern culture as well.

 Italian Studies Minor Committee

 For more information, please contact the chair or a committee member: